 As an ageing population with an increasing morbidity rate, we need social care more than ever.
 Despite growing demands, these services have faced severe funding cuts over the past few decades, leaving over one million people deprived of basic support.
 Unpaid carers and an overstretched NHS are left to pick up the pieces.

-Responding to the urgent need to reform how social care is funded in the UK, The NHS Confederation led a coalition of fifteen health organisations to deliver the campaign, Health for Care.
+Responding to the urgent need to reform how social care is funded in the UK, The NHS Confederation is leading a coalition of fifteen health organisations to deliver the campaign, Health for Care.
 Its objective is to make a case for a sustainable settlement for social care by calling on the Government to add it to the 2019 Spending Review agenda.

 We chose to leverage the NHS brand in the visual identity while avoiding a direct pastiche.
 Using its core blue, we designed the visuals with a view to imploring both audiences to value social care as much as they do our National Health Service.
 If the NHS were to reach breaking point, there would be a palpable sense of national despair, panic and anxiety – these were the emotions that we wanted to capture and apply to the issue of social care.